 Coronary Artery Chronic Total Occlusion (CTO) Treatments

-Once wires are in place, conventional PCI techniques are then used: a balloon is inflated to displace the plaque and a stent (small mesh tube) is added to help keep the artery open, normalizing blood flow.
+Once the wires and devices are in place, your healthcare provider will use standard PCI techniques.
+They will inflate a balloon to displace the plaque.
+Then, they will add a stent (small mesh tube) to help keep the artery open.
+This normalizes blood flow.

-While CTO treatment is more involved and complex than typical PCI, the procedure is still minimally invasive and patients often return home the following day.
-After the CTO procedure, instead of suffering with lower activity levels and diminished quality of life, patients frequently enjoy a dramatic reduction of symptoms.
+CTO treatment is more involved and complex than standard PCI, but the procedure is still minimally invasive.
+In fact, patients often go home the next day.
+After the procedure, patients’ symptoms tend to improve.